nubunto/nubunto.co/content/posts/gnet.md

 gnet has a [websocket example](https://github.com/gnet-io/gnet-examples/blob/v2/websocket/server/websocket.go).
 We'll be implementing this example, although changing a few things that the author judges necessary.
 Mostly personal preferences though!

+If you're anxious, [here's the link](https://github.com/nubunto/gnet-websocket-broadcast) for the repo with the code that we'll be building next.

 We'll start in a single file called `websocket.go` that will be a main package.
 Let's define `wsServer`, which will be our websocket server:

 ```go